-This connector is for connecting the audio bracket that comes with VIA P4PB 400 mainboard.
-The audio bracket consists of two SPDIF connectors (one for optical and the other RCA), one sub-woofer/center connector and one rear speaker connector.
+This connector is for connecting the SPDIF bracket that comes with this mainboard.
+The SPDIF bracket consists of two SPDIF connectors (one for optical and the other RCA).

 The SPDIF output provides digital audio to external speakers or compressed AC3 data to an external Dolby Digital Decoder.
 The feature is available only with stereo system which has digital output function.